 Action(s) by Community Expectations and Restorative Practices

-- If it is determined that a possible Honor Code infraction will be resolved through a judicial board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.
+- If it is determined that a possible academic integrity violation will be resolved through a board hearing, the hearing is conducted by either the Student Judicial Board or the Administrative Board, as assigned by Community Expectations and Restorative Practices.

 The personal integrity section of the Honor Code includes the following A-level violations:

-(A2.3) Possession or use of false identification for any purpose, including purchase of alcoholic beverages
+- A2.3 Possession or use of false identification for any purpose

-Suspension may be issued in response to a personal integrity infraction; for more information, refer to the section titled “Outcome Guidelines.”
+Suspension may be issued in response to a personal integrity infraction.
+For more information, see the section “Outcome Guidelines.”